Hi, I’m Don…

 One day a neighbor, a llama owner who knew how to treat us, asked our keeper if she would let me and my buddy, Guido, go to another farm (StillPointe) where we could be well taken care of and no longer be a burden to her.
 Fortunately, she said “yes”!
 That was about 8 years ago.
 We are very happy!
 We get to play with the other geldings and loaf around whenever we want.
 All our needs are met.
 Best of all, we are fed regularly and well!

-Thanks for adopting me and helping to make it possible for me to stay at StillPointe.
+Thanks for sponsoring me and helping to make it possible for me to stay at StillPointe.
 My retirement will be a long and happy one.